lsc31/boulder_county_crash/README.md

 # Boulder county vehicle crash analysis

 This repository has the data analysis on Boulder county vehicle crashes from the Colorado Department of Transportation(CDOT) dataset https://opendata-bouldercounty.hub.arcgis.com/datasets/bouldercounty::crashes/about.
-This project contains two python notebook files for initial analysis where we look into the initial trend analysis of the data, comaparitive analysis between Boulder county data and
+This project contains python notebook files for initial analysis where we look into the initial trend analysis of the data, Geo-spatial analysis with the help of maps, comparative analysis between Boulder county data and
 LA county data from https://www.kaggle.com/dsv/3286750 to get insights on the accident trends in two cities of different population and weather features.
 The results are saved in the directory Results.